Academy (English school): History

 The Labour Government under Tony Blair established academies through the Learning and Skills Act 2000, which amended the section of the Education Act 1996 relating to City Technology Colleges.
 They were first announced as part of the Fresh Start programme in a speech by David Blunkett, then Secretary of State for Education and Skills, in 2000.
 He said that their aim was "to improve pupil performance and break the cycle of low expectations."
+As of 2018 many academies are struggling financially and running deficits.

 The chief architect of the policy was Andrew Adonis (now Lord Adonis, formerly Secretary of State at the Department for Transport) in his capacity as education advisor to the Prime Minister in the late 1990s.

 Academies were known as City Academies for the first few years, but the term was changed to Academies by an amendment in the Education Act 2002.
 The term Sponsored Academies was applied retroactively to this type of academy, to distinguish it from other types of academy that were enabled later.

-As of December 2022, many schools across England are struggling with finances due to cost of living increases, rising energy costs and the government’s unfunded pay rises for school staff, however many trusts are able to achieve economies of scale due to greater buying power to help counteract some of the challenges.
+By 2024, about 80% of state-funded secondary schools were academies or free schools, and about 40% of primary schools were academies.

 Sponsored academies

-Sponsored Academies originally needed a sponsor which could be an individual, education organisations such as the United Learning Trust or mission-driven organisations such as The Co-operative Group).
+Sponsored Academies originally needed a private sponsor who could be an individual (such as Sir David Garrard, who sponsors Business Academy Bexley), organisations such as the United Learning Trust, mission-driven businesses such as The Co-operative Group or outsourcing for-profit businesses such as Amey plc).
 These sponsors were expected to bring "the best of private-sector best practice and innovative management" to academies, "often in marked contrast to the lack of leadership experienced by the failing schools that academies have replaced" (known as predecessor schools).
 They were originally required to contribute 10% of the academy's capital costs (up to a maximum of £2m).
-The remainder of the capital and running costs were met by the state in the usual way for UK state schools through grants funded by the Government.
+The remainder of the capital and running costs were met by the state in the usual way for UK state schools through grants funded by the local authority.

 The Government later removed the requirement for financial investment by a private sponsor in a move to encourage successful existing schools and charities to become sponsors.

 Sponsored Academies typically replaced one or more existing schools, but some were newly established.
 They were intended to address the problem of entrenched failure within English schools with low academic achievement, or schools situated in communities with low academic aspirations.
-Often these schools had been placed in "special measures" after an Ofsted inspection, such as those schools that were sponsored by Co-op Academies Trust.
+Often these schools had been placed in "special measures" after an Ofsted inspection, as has been the case for schools in the Co-op Academies Trust (one of the larger business-supported trusts).
 They were expected to be creative and innovative because of their financial and academic freedoms, in order to deal with the long-term issues they were intended to solve.

 Originally all Sponsored Academies had to have a curriculum specialism within the English Specialist Schools Programme (SSP).
 However, this requirement was removed in 2010.
-By November 2022 there were 2,563 Sponsored Academies in England.
+By May 2010 there were 203 Sponsored Academies in England.